MaryamZahiri/LC-Algorithms/array/128 Longest Consecutive Sequence.md

 ## Problem Description

-Given an unsorted array of integers nums, return the length of the longest consecutive elements sequence.
+Given an unsorted array of integers nums, return the current_subsequence_length of the longest consecutive elements sequence.

 A sequence follows the pattern: ... -> n-2 -> n-1 -> n where n is the current element.